ClinicalTrials.Veeva

 • Enrollment open only to current NIH patients enrolled in 16-C-0010.

-• Patients must have clinically localized, non-aggressive, low to favorable intermediate risk prostate cancer as defined per current NCCN guidelines (i.e, including review and determination of pathology and tumor characteristics, Gleason Score, PSA levels, and other assessments as clinically appropriate)
+Patients must have clinically localized, non-aggressive, favorable or unfavorable, low to intermediate risk prostate cancer as defined per current NCCN guidelines (i.e, including review and determination of pathology and tumor characteristics, Gleason Score, PSA levels, and other assessments as clinically appropriate).Organ confined clinical prostate cancer that is US targetable and/ or visualized on MRI or by a semi-automated software tool

-• Prostate cancer diagnosed by transrectal or transperineal US guided standard 12 core needle biopsy or MR image guided needle biopsy, or MR / US fusion guided needle biopsies.
+• Prostate cancer diagnosed by transrectal or transperineal US-guided standard 12 core needle biopsy, MR image-guided needle biopsy, or MR/US fusion-guided needle biopsies or biopsies performed under semi-automated tools.

 • Must have had a prostate MRI performed at the NIH within 12 months prior to enrollment.